Amateur Radio Training

 This is very much a beginners' course and concentrates on how to use a radio properly (within the rules of your licence) and above all safely.
 If you have no background in radio or electronics, or you did not enjoy science and maths at school, you need not worry.
 The course is designed to teach you everything you need to get your Foundation Licence.
-Much of the training is practical, and covers essential skills, e.g. how to connect up a simple station comprising a radio, a power supply and an antenna.
-On the course, you will transmit on different types of Amateur Radio equipment (under supervision) and have a taste of Morse code.
 There is some teaching of radio and electronics theory but only enough to prepare you for the exam.

 There are no required qualifications or prerequisites for students wanting to take a Foundation Licence course.

 Once you have gained experience at the Foundation Level, we are sure you will want to take the next step up to the Intermediate Licence, which allows a greater degree of freedom in the hobby, including an increase in permitted power from 10W to 50W.
-Much of the training is practical but, on this course, the emphasis is on constructional skills.
-You will learn how to solder, recognise electronic components, and build a simple circuit.
-As part of the course, students undertake a small radio related construction project in their own time.
+The course encourages you to learn to solder, recognise electronic components, and build a simple circuit.
 This course also introduces the essentials of radio and electronics theory, building on the start that was made in the Foundation Licence course.
-It is run over 2 weekends 1 month apart.
-This is to allow time for the construction project.

 Any student wanting to take an Intermediate Licence course must first pass the exam for the Foundation Licence.

-Many experienced Intermediate Licence holders find that they want to take the final step up to the Advanced Licence, which gives Radio Amateurs the greatest freedom in the hobby, including access to all bands, reciprocal licensing agreements abroad and an increase in permitted power from 50W to 400W.
-Advanced Licence holders are also allowed to transmit with home-built equipment.
-The Advanced Licence course is a demanding one and goes into detailed theory of radio and electronics theory.
-There is no practical work in this course as students will be Intermediate Licence holders and are likely to be active with their own stations and have areas of interest in the hobby, for example, contests or construction.
+Many experienced Intermediate Licence holders find that they want to take the final step up to the Full Licence, which gives Radio Amateurs the greatest freedom in the hobby, including access to all bands, reciprocal licensing agreements abroad and an increase in permitted power from 50W to 400W.
+Full Licence holders are also allowed to transmit with home-built equipment.
+The Full Licence course is a demanding one and goes into detailed theory of radio and electronics.

-Any student wanting to take an Advanced Licence course must first pass the exam for the Intermediate Licence.
+Any student wanting to take an Full Licence course must first pass the exam for the Intermediate Licence.